MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/import-tool.md

    ![Open file location](media/location.PNG "Open file location")

-3. Browse to this location when you [import custom 3D object in the PC authoring app](pc-authoring.md#import).
+3. Browse to this location when you're ready to [import your own custom 3D objects in the PC authoring app](pc-authoring.md#import).

 ### Provide feedback and submit assets for manual processing if the quality is unsatisfactory